DIRECTV vs. DISH Network Satellite TV

 It’s possible to install a satellite yourself.
 But with free professional installation from both DIRECTV and DISH, you don’t have to.
 Professional installation relieves much of the burden associated with satellite TV; all you have to do is schedule an appointment.

-You or someone over the age of 18 need to be present for the installation, and DISH makes this stipulation a little easier by giving a narrow 75-minute window for your installation technician to arrive.
+You or someone over the age of 18 need to be present for the installation, and DISH makes this stipulation a little easier by giving a narrow 75-minute window for your installation technician to arrive (although this is location-dependent; sometimes DISH will ask for a five-hour window).
 DIRECTV takes a four-hour window.
+Both providers allow you to track your technician’s progress via their apps.

 We can forgive the greater inconvenience of DIRECTV’s timeline, however, given that once the equipment is up and running, the company charges no equipment fees for your first two rooms.
 By contrast, DISH charges between $5-20 a month for every device.

-DIRECTV offers six packages that access increasing numbers of channels — nearly 350 in its Premier plan.
+DIRECTV offers six packages that increasing in number of channels as you ascend the tiers — nearly 350 in its Premier plan.
 If you’re looking for best-in-class picture quality, you’ll be pleased with the pristine viewing quality of DIRECTV’s 4K programming.
 4K TVs represent the latest evolution in television screens, and DIRECTV can help you make the most of it: 4K movies and shows are available on-demand with all packages.

 DIRECTV also offers a few exclusive program options you won’t find anywhere else.
 Most notably: NFL Sunday Ticket.
 This sports package provides access to every live, out-of-market game for as many Sundays as football season can hold.
 New customers opting for the Choice package or above can enjoy NFL Sunday Ticket for free.